navyzil/smws/README.md

-# Thrones Engine
+# Seraphim
-Thrones Engine is an Open-Source RESTful Webservice engine written in Spring and MyBatis frameworks.
-Without the need of building it from the scratch, the Thrones will help you develop your projects in a faster pace, for FREE.
+Seraphim is an Open-Source RESTful Webservice engine written in Spring and MyBatis frameworks.
+Without the need of building it from the scratch, the Seraphim will help you develop your projects in a faster pace, for FREE.

 Features: